 - Lizards: 50/50 blend of banana and honey placed in the lid of a milk bottle

 Once opened the Trakka cards must be used or resealed in an air-tight container.
 Cards will last for up to 6 months if sealed in an airtight container and kept in a cool dry place.
 Once open the cards will last for up to 4 weeks before the ink dries.

 Health & Safety

 There are no health and safety concerns for people, animals or insects using Black Trakka.

 Benefits of Using Black Trakka

-Gotcha Traps The worlds most cost-efficient and effective forest tracking and monitoring system.
+Gotcha Traps are the world’s most cost-efficient and effective forest tracking and monitoring system.
 We aim to provide the best products on the market for small animal tracking and trapping.
-Widely at use in NZ, Gotcha Traps inked tracking cards and tracking tunnels are unprecedented on the worldwide market.
+Widely in use in NZ, Gotcha Traps inked tracking cards and tracking tunnels are unprecedented on the worldwide market.
 We provide the best tracking system available for small animals and insects and freely supply information on how to read and document the tracks of each animal.